 - Concluding Scripture: Quote or read 2 Tim 2:2.
 Jesus’s disciples made disciples who made disciples.

-A sermon written in 20 minutes is a sermon written from weeks, months, or even a life-time of studying God’s written Word.
-Quick writing of a sermon can make some of the most effective and passionate messages.
-When ministers are pressed, they can have prepared themselves to write multiple messages through continued study and contemplation.
-The minister and speaker can prepare a message in less than half an hour with a life of constant study of God’s Word.
-The underlying message of this guide is to encourage church leaders and speakers to continue reading and developing exposition from each section of Scripture.
+A sermon written in less than an hour is a sermon prepared over weeks, months, or even a lifetime of studying God’s written Word.
+The quick writing of a sermon can make some of the most effective and passionate messages.
+When ministers face pressure, they can have prepared themselves to write messages through continued study and contemplation.
+The minister and speaker can prepare a message in less than an hour with a life of constant study of God’s Word.
+The underlying message of this guide is to encourage church leaders and speakers to continue reading and to write each sermon starting from an exposition of Scripture.